core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 e.g., the resource URI and any further options (header fields), but three usage scenarios are envisioned:

-The individual representations in an application/multipart-core body occur in a sequence, which may be employed by an application where such a sequence is natural, e.g. for a number of audio snippets in various formats to be played out in that sequence, or search results
+The individual representations in an application/multipart-core message body occur in a sequence, which may be employed by an application where such a sequence is natural, e.g. for a number of audio snippets in various formats to be played out in that sequence, or search results